Esri/arcgis-maps-sdk-java-samples/README.md

 There is no need to install Gradle to run the samples.

 ## Importing into an IDE
-We will step through how to import the Samples project into Eclipse and IntelliJ.
+We will step through how to import the Samples project into Eclipse and IntelliJ IDEA.
 In both IDEs you can choose to import all the samples, just a category of samples, or a single sample.

 ### IntelliJ IDEA